TopBiketoursPortugal/TopBikeToursPortugal/content/tours/vicentine-coast-in-alentejo-and-algarve-hiking-walking-tour.md

   image: /img/top-walking-tours-portugal.jpg
   bokunLinkText: Book now
 ---
 # Vicentine Coast in Alentejo and Algarve Hiking & walking tour

 ## The south of Portugal through the coastline

 ### **Explore the famous Vicentine Coast and walk on the region of Alentejo and Algarve**

-13 days
+**Full hiking tour 13 days or 6 Days optional routes**

 An amazing walking tour through one of Europe's best preserved regions.
 The southeast Alentejano Natural Park includes wild beaches surrounded by imposing cliffs, small mountain ranges, cork oak groves, traditional fishing villages, typical villages, spectacular views and important geographical points, such as Cape Sardão, the Cape of São Vicente, from where the caravels left for seas never before navigated, and Ponta de Sagres.